litemint/litemint/README.md

 Built on Stellar, Litemint is a multifaceted crypto wallet that provides a platform for distributing and running apps and games while removing the middleman from the monetization process hence facilitating frictionless, trustless and instant micro-transactions and collectible trades—preserving the direct link between creators and users.

+Check out the [litemint-api](https://github.com/litemint/litemint-api) to integrate your app to Litemint.

 ## Discover Litemint:

 - Send, receive and trade any digital asset.
 Litemint is decentralized, secure and friendly.